25Jayesh10/Data_Lineage_Analyser_and_Document_Generator/output/documents/procedures3.md

 ### Business Logic

-The trigger `trg_AfterPurchaseOrderInsert` is currently undefined and has no associated business logic.
-It is not yet implemented and therefore does not perform any actions upon insertion of purchase orders.
+The trigger `trg_AfterPurchaseOrderInsert` is currently undefined and does not contain any business logic.
+It lacks associated tables and SQL code, indicating it is either a placeholder or an incomplete object requiring further definition to implement any post-purchase order insertion processing.

 ---